mcc85s/PSD-Remaster/README.md

 I don't know about you, but 'every liar I have ever known has said those words' and did this thing called 'failed to convince me that it wasn't what it looked like.'

 # The bottom line
-***Security is a boolean value***, if even one little thing isn't secure, like the god damn CENTRAL PROCESSING UNIT... well, then it can crash the **entire topology of your network** when felonious idiots named 'Intel Executives' decide to do something 'retarded to your network'.
+***Security is a boolean value***, if even one little thing isn't secure, like the god damn CENTRAL PROCESSING UNIT... ( It's a part that's like so CENTRAL to the whole thing that your computer, or anyone's computer, operates on?
+That it's like, in the god damn name of the unit that processes everything.
+From a CENTRAL location. ) Well, then it can crash the **entire topology of your network** when felonious idiots named 'Intel Executives' decide to do something 'retarded to your network'.

 SCCM tries to safeguard this by *digitally signing everything*, but even as 'hardened as it is'... it still has it's fair of vulnerabilities, for instance....
 1) Sometimes files/hash values or digital signatures can be misreported if the firmware/CPU is not valid.
 It's rare, but it happens when people do things such as 'sucking at the work they do'.
 AKA, hacking firmware or hardware.